 - c.
-A teacher employed by the Board on a temporary contract appointment and who at the conclusion of that contract is subsequently offered a further temporary contract appointment with the Board shall, subsequent to September 1 of the school year following the second temporary contract appointment, be assigned to the first available vacancy for which they are qualified pursuant to Article E23.2.a of this Agreement and at that time shall also be offered a continuing contract appointment, subject to the following: - i.
+A teacher employed by the Board on a temporary contract appointment and who at the conclusion of that contract is subsequently offered a further temporary contract appointment with the Board shall, subsequent to September 1 of the school year following the second temporary contract appointment, be assigned to the first available vacancy for which they are qualified pursuant to Article E.23.2.a (Posting and Filling Vacant Positions) and at that time shall also be offered a continuing contract appointment, subject to the following: - i.
 The two temporary contract appointments were for positions equal to or greater than 0.2 FTE and equal to or greater than the equivalent of forty (40) full time working days in length. - ii.
 The second temporary contract appointment began within eighteen (18) school months of the conclusion of the first temporary contract appointment. - iii.
 The teacher was interviewed or deemed to have been interviewed and selected for both temporary contract appointments. - d.
 Teachers who are employed by the Board on full time temporary contracts of eight (8) months or more duration shall be evaluated and, upon completion of their current temporary contract, shall be considered for further available temporary contracts provided they are certified, possess the necessary qualifications and have received a satisfactory report.

-23.4.
-Temporary Contract Appointments

-- a.
-The Board may appoint teachers to temporary contracts in the following circumstances: - i. to replace a teacher during that teacher's leave of absence, for more than forty (40) consecutive days, not to exceed one year;

-- ii. where a teaching position exists for less than a school year. - b.
-The Board agrees to provide to the Association, no later than November 1 in each school year, a list of teachers hired on temporary contract for the school year, and a list of positions the Board considers temporarily existing or temporarily vacant for the school year. - c.
-In filling temporary positions the Board will give first consideration to: - i. qualified temporary teachers with previous temporary teaching experience in the Richmond School District; - ii. qualified teachers teaching on call on the current Richmond School District teacher teaching on call list; - iii. other qualified applicants.
+- 23.4.
+Temporary Contract Appointments - a.
+The Board may appoint teachers to temporary contracts in the following circumstances: - To replace a teacher during that teacher's leave of absence, for more than forty (40) consecutive days, not to exceed one year; - ii.
+Where a teaching position exists for less than a school year. - b.
+The Board agrees to provide to the Association, no later than November 1 in each school year, a list of teachers hired on temporary contracts for the school year, and a list of positions the Board considers temporarily existing or temporarily vacant for the school year. - c.
+In filling temporary positions the Board will give first consideration to: - i. qualified temporary teachers with previous temporary teaching experience in the Richmond School District; - ii. qualified TTOCs on the current Richmond School District TTOC list; - iii. other qualified applicants.